bruteforceproject/PortalEd/README.md

 - npm start (helps you run the code in browser)

 # Deployment
-### Describe the deployment process for your project, including any prerequisites, such as system requirements or software dependencies.
+### Please refer to the following software and systen requirements to ensure your machine can support our application.

-**General Requirements:**
+**Software Requirements:**
 - Node Js: v18.16.0. or later
 - Studio Visual Code: 1.77.0 or later
+- Cloned Portal ED Repository folder

 **System Requirements**
 - Windows: 10 or later